 📦 Being Creative

-- Start a Dog/Edge/JAMStack series on my Youtube channel.
-In terms of web development, I think there are lots of really interesting things that are happening in this sector.
+- Start a series on the JAMStack on my YouTube channel.
+In terms of web development, I think there are lots of really interesting things that are happening in this area.
 The aim of this series is to make people aware of some of the new tools and ideas that are now available.

 - Publish 12 Youtube Video